 When using the regular beads crochet technique, you know that you have to string all the beads first before you can begin.
 With PWAT this is different.
-You start out with a regular Peyote pattern and after 11 rows you bend the ends together, creating a loop hole.
-With every new row you add the beads are a normal peyote, the only difference is that the bracelet will be created as a rope from here on.
+You start out with a regular Peyote pattern and after 11 rows you bend the ends together, creating a loophole.
+With every new row, you add the beads are normal peyote, the only difference is that the bracelet will be created as a rope from here on.

 By adding the beads one by one it is much easier to handle than a crochet rope as you need to understand the ‘crochet technique’ first before going a bit further by using beads.
-Working with the PWAT technique doesn’t require such skills and therefor it is easier to create a rope bracelet on the PWAT manner then the crochet one.
+Working with the PWAT technique doesn’t require such skills and therefore it is easier to create a rope bracelet in the PWAT manner than the crochet one.